See where to stay in Florence — from cozy B&Bs to central hotels

 Just a bit of History

 The son of an English military man and Italian mother, Frederick Stibbert was brought up with a classical education at Cambridge, but Italy always was close to his heart.
-Upon the death of his father, he took possession of a large inheritance and went to live in Florence at Villa di Montughi, which now hosts the Museum.
-He pursued his dream to create a museum that would bring together his collection, his passion for antiques and of his travels from around the world.
+Upon the death of his father, the family took possession of a large inheritance and went to live in Florence at Villa di Montughi, which now hosts the Museum.
+He pursued his dream to create a museum that would bring together his collections, his passion for antiques and of his travels from around the world.

 The Museum